X

 Conclusion

 When pitching your startup to investors, one of the major things they want to know is your exit strategy.
 It is always best to consider and plan an exit strategy right from the beginning of the startup.
 It should be part of your business plan.
 Every investor would like to know that their investment is secure and going to yield returns at the end of the day.
 And most times, the startup’s exit strategy assures them of this.
-Although, it should also be emphasized that the use of data room for startups and investors may be a crucial point.
+However, it should also be emphasized that the use of data room for startups and investors may be a crucial point.

 However, there is no simple way of choosing the right exit strategy for your startup.
-You are bound to ask questions like “when is the right time to exit?”, “Should you go public or private?”; “is selling the right option for this startup?”
+You are bound to ask questions like “when is the right time to exit?”, “Should you go public or private?”; “Is selling the right option for this startup?”
 All these questions can be answered through careful planning and structuring.

 Finally, before you go start looking for investors, take a good look at your startup business plan and ask yourself; “if you were an investor, would you put your money into a startup with this exit strategy?”